juanpc2018/Linux-install/README.md

 Linux allows to instal other if desired, for example: </br>
 [MaXX](https://docs.maxxinteractive.com/) based on the sgi [IRIX](https://en.wikipedia.org/wiki/IRIX) OS, but requires NVIDIA GPU. </br>

-there are other configuration differences, like the size of the Virtual memory, SWAP file, etc... </br>
+there are other differences, like the size of the Virtual memory, SWAP file, etc... </br>
 but that can also be changed by the user. </br>
+is Not only superficial change, is also functional, </br>
+for example:  </br>
+Ubuntu GNOME Desktop has Nautilus File Browser/Manager. </br>
+Kubuntu KDE Plasma Desktop has Dolphin File Manager. </br>
+both "do the same" but work a bit different. </br>
+in Nautilus when typing a letter, automatically search / filter results. </br>
+in Dolphin when typing a letter, automatically jumps to 1st folder or file name with that letter. </br>
+there are many others, like Neon Desktop, etc... </br>

 ### The basic method to install Linux: </br>
 #1. download any .iso example: [.torrent](https://kubuntu.org/alternative-downloads/) the fastest method. </br>